BitcoinDesign/Guide/guide/contribute/content-guidelines.md

 ### Give tips, not commands

-When giving instruction, stick to broad strokes.
-They can be adjusted over time to grow with a project and its designer.
-Overly-detailed instructions could easily get outdated with the next software patch.
+When describing solutions, stick to broad strokes.
+Overly-detailed instructions could easily get outdated with new technical developments.

 ### Get the reader involved